 - Link in with your school, university or TAFE to explore how they can better support you.

 Carers WA are the peak body that represents the needs and interests of carers in Western Australia.
 We work to improve the quality of life for family carers and understand that as a young person, it may be hard to ask for help or find someone you trust to guide you in the decisions you make.
 Contact Carers WA on 1300 227 377 (Monday to Friday, 8.30am to 4.30pm) or email email@example.com so we can help you plan your caring journey and learn about financial assistance and free services you may be eligible for.

 By calling Carers WA and assessing your caring situation, you will be prepared for any sudden events or emergencies and much more.
 For example: “Tori, 18, was a university student studying in WA.
 She was looking after her brother with low-functioning Autism and Dyspraxia.
 By accessing services and supports with Carers WA, Tori was able to be linked in with a local peer support group and learn about self-care and management.”

-- Information for Young Carer Payments (payments for carers, youth allowance, student start-up loan and the Young Carer Bursary Program) can be found here.
+- Information for young carer financial support (payments for carers, youth allowance, student start-up loan and the Young Carer Bursary Program) can be found here.

-- Information about the Carer Gateway Financial Help (financial help for health care, disability or for aids and equipment) can be found here.
+- Information about Carer Gateway financial help (financial help for health care, disability or for aids and equipment) can be found here.

 - To search online for a suitable payment, view the Carer Gateway “How to get and manage carer payments“, or contact the Carer Gateway line on 1800 422 737 (Monday to Friday, 8.00am to 5.00pm) to see what payments you are eligible for.
 If you are already on a payment, you may still be eligible for Carer Gateway financial assistance.